 Leyla, a new Turkish and Mediterranean restaurant, is open at 108 West 74th Street, between Columbus and Amsterdam Avenues.
 The restaurant comes from several partners, including Huseyin Ozer of Bodrum.
 Located on the ground level of a townhouse, the space is adorned with Turkish fixtures, paintings, tapestries, exposed white brick and ceramic tile floors.

-The restaurant is divided into three sections: the bar, the main dining area and the garden room dining area.
+The Upper West Side restaurant is divided into three sections: the bar, the main dining area and the garden room dining area.

 The bar is located right by the entrance and seats eight.
 They’re still finalizing the drink list, but expect a number of Turkish wines.